 Our country is the biggest bloc of wealthy consumers in the history of the known universe.
 Ignoring climate change in favor of more wealth is an idiotic concept in my opinion.

 I'm not running this campaign to simply get a job in Washington.
 I have a good career.
 I don't even want to move there.
 I love my house in Portland!
 But I do want to see serious national discussion about real world climate change solutions.
 I want an end to this Trump rhetoric.
 I want these ideas to be seriously debated on a national scale.
 I want the bills put in the hopper.
-I'm fine with people voting them down as long as the debate is serious.

 From what I've seen, the Drawdown plan makes the most sense aside from my 4040 plan.
 The two can work together.
 If a large bloc of people get behind making a real carbon savings overnight, then we can begin the serious work of radically changing our energy infrastructure.
-I'd need a team of people to pick apart the drawdown plan.
-I don't have the resources to fully research it.

 - = -